-These instructions explain how Linux users set up their Cobalt development environment, fetch a copy of the Cobalt code repository, and build a Cobalt binary.
+These instructions explain how Linux users set up their Cobalt development environment, clone a copy of the Cobalt code repository, and build a Cobalt binary.
 Note that the binary has a graphical client and must be run locally on the machine that you are using to view the client.
 For example, you cannot SSH into another machine and run the binary on that machine.

 Run the following command to install packages needed to build and run Cobalt on Linux: